CmdrApollo/ZineScript/docs/documentation/index.md

 # ZineScript Documentation

 Below is the documentation for all currently-available ZineScript functions, prefixed by `zine:`.
 Functions are listed in alphabetical order.
+To see the documentation in action, check out the [example programs](../examples/)!

 ## add